Mika Zibanejad: New York Rangers

 After scoring only three goals in 27 games to start the 2020–21 NHL season, Zibanejad scored a natural hat trick on 17 March 2021 in the second period of a game against the Philadelphia Flyers.
 That same game, he tied the NHL record for most points in one period set in 1978 by Bryan Trottier with six.
 The Rangers eventually won the game 9–0.
 He scored another hat trick a week later on 25 March in a subsequent game against the Flyers, a match the Rangers won 8–3.
 Accomplishing these feats, he became the third NHL player to score a natural hat trick in consecutive games against the same opponent in a single season after Thomas Vanek and Peter Bondra.
 On 25 April 2021, during a game against the Buffalo Sabres, Zibanejad scored his seventh career hat trick (third of the season).
 Zibanejad finished the season with 24 goals and 50 points in 56 games.
 However, the Rangers failed to make the playoffs, finishing fifth in their division.

 On 10 October 2021, Zibanejad signed an eight-year contract extension with the Rangers.
 As part of the announcement, Zibanejad was also named an alternate captain of the team.
 On 18 January 2022, Zibanejad was voted to his first All-Star game through the NHL "Last Men In" fan vote.
 However, he decided not to attend for personal reasons.
 This was his first career All-Star selection.
 The Rangers made the playoffs and defeated the Pittsburgh Penguins in seven games in the first round.
-In Game 7, Zibanejad registered a goal and two assists to beat the Penguins in overtime 4–3.
+In game 7, Zibanejad registered a goal and two assists to beat the Penguins in overtime 4–3.
 The Rangers then eliminated the Carolina Hurricanes in the second round, again in seven games.
-Zibanejad carried an eight-game point streak into the Eastern Conference Finals versus the Tampa Bay Lightning, but it ended in Game 4 and the Rangers were eliminated in six games.
+Zibanejad carried an eight-game point streak into the conference finals versus the Tampa Bay Lightning, but it ended in game 4 and the Rangers were eliminated in six games.

 For the 2022–23 season, Zibanejad once again began the season as the Rangers top centre.
 On 17 October 2022, Zibanejad had two goals and four points in a 6–4 win over the Anaheim Ducks.
 Zibanejad was one of the NHL's three stars for the week of 20 March 2023, registering five goals and nine points in four games.
 He finished the season with a team-leading 39 goals and second on the team with 91 points.
 The Rangers faced the Devils in the first round of the 2023 Stanley Cup playoffs.
-Facing elimination in Game 6, the Rangers coach moved Vladimir Tarasenko to the first line with Zibanejad and Kreider.
+Facing elimination in game 6, the Rangers coach moved Vladimir Tarasenko to the first line with Zibanejad and Kreider.
 Zibanejad scored a goal and had two points to keep the season alive.
 However, the Devils eliminated the Rangers in the next game.